Core

 using NeuralEstimators, Flux

-d = 1 # dimension of each replicate
+n = 1 # dimension of each independent replicate of Z

 m = 30 # number of independent replicates in each data set